 First of all…

-You can smoke fresh (aka “green”) cannabis without curing it.
+You can smoke fresh (aka “green”) buds without curing them.
 However, you must do it quickly.
 It can spoil within a few days.

 If you’re growing your own stash and your harvest is annual: Your buds won’t last the whole year unless you cure them.

-If you’re selling to consumers or suppliers: You need to cure your weed.
-You might get away with selling uncured weed in the beginning, but you have to tell them to use it or sell it quickly.
+If you’re selling to consumers or suppliers: You need to cure your buds.
+You might get away with selling uncured in the beginning, but you have to tell them to use it or sell it quickly.

 The only advantage to this is saving time and labor.
 Don’t count on winning any awards, as the flavor and overall quality may suffer.

-There are also “quick dry” methods, if you like crappy weed.
+There are also “quick dry” methods, if you like crappy buds.